Editor’s Note: We love our fans and readers. This was submitted by Monsta-T. Enjoy.

 I am a big fan of trash cinema and I have come to realize that Steven Seagal movies don’t receive enough attention.
 [EDITOR’S NOTE: They do at Ruthless] So for my first review, I have spent the hour and a half watching the 2006 film Mercenary for Justice, so that you do not have to.

 With 1988 Above the Law, martial artist Steven Seagal exploded on the screen, with his tall lean good looks, and a martial art (aikido) that hadn’t really been seen on screen before.
-He had a string of hits throughout the 80s and 90s, staring alongside Kelly LeBrock, Michael Caine, Keith David, Tommy Lee Jones, and Kurt Russell.
+He had a string of hits throughout the 80s and 90s, starring alongside Kelly LeBrock, Michael Caine, Keith David, Tommy Lee Jones, and Kurt Russell.
 For a decade his name was in the same echelon of 80’s Action stars as Stallone and Schwarzenegger.
 Then in the late 90s Seagal went from Hard to Kill to Hard to Watch.

 I’m fascinated by watching one of the biggest up and coming action stars of the 80’s and 90’s slide into the cinematic equivalent of dumpster diving.

 Our movie starts off with Mercenary for Justice being plastered on a black screen in the Arial font.
 It’s almost as if the movie wants you to know that if you were expecting quality or effort, you can forget it.
 The title screen design is almost as lazy as the writing and the acting you’re about to behold.

 So we kick things off with a phone call between CIA man John Dresham, and the guy who arranges teams for black ops Anthony Chapel.
 Of course, from this point on, everyone will be referred to by only their last name, because it sounds cooler that way.